DavidDock/ElephantMouseMonkey/README.md

 ### Game Area

+There is an area displaying three cartoon images of an Elephant, Mouse and a Monkey where you can click on to make your choice.
+This then displays your choice and the random computer choice in the results area highlighting your pick red if you lost and green if you won.
+It also shows both yours and the computers score, once one of these reaches 5 the game is over.
+There is also a message displayed underneath after each time you pick telling you the result.

 ![Game Area](assets/media/game-area.png)

 ### Winner Area

+This is where the user gets to five first and wins the game.
+There is a winning message and a button to play again taking you back to the question area.
+A gif of confetti was used as a background image to add to user experience.

 ![Winner Area](assets/media/winner-area.png)

 ### Loser Area

+This is where the computer gets to five first and wins the game.
+There is a losing message and a button to play again taking you back to the question area.

 ![Loser Area](assets/media/loser-area.png)

 ### 404 Page

+This is here if there are any 404 errors.
+Its a simple page with the logo, a message explaining whats happened and a button to get back to the question area.

 ![404 Message](assets/media/error-page.png)

 ### Accessibility

+The accessibility of the website was tested by both Wave (No errors or warnings) and Lighthouse (score of 100), please see the [TESTING page](TESTING.md) page for details.
+All the images have relevant alt descriptions.
+The links back to the question and the buttons changing the background images area have descriptive aria-labels.
+The buttons have clear hover effects and also have a focus effect for keyboard users.

 ### Future Implementations